StarOfService/carbon/docs/get_started.md

   FullName       carbon-test
   KubeNamespace  default
 ```
 We didn't override variables during the installation, that's why here we can see the default values.
-In fact, current command shows `real` values which were used for the package installation.
+In fact, the current command shows `real` values which were used for the package installation.

-`carbon status` has an additional `-f/--full` flag, which allows to see the maximum available information about the package, including the eventual Kubernetes manifests:
+`carbon status` has an additional `-f/--full` flag, which allows seeing the maximum available information about the package, including the eventual Kubernetes manifests:
 ```
 $ carbon status -m carbon-test -f
 Namespace: default